This week we asked Philosophy faculty this question:

 a.
 Yes—and unavoidable.

 b.
-It depends on both the means and the end of said transformation.
+It depends on both the means and the end of said transformation.3.
+Is the lack of it a moral failing?

 a.
 No—lots of good and beautiful things do not have a spirit and are not in the wrong for not having one.

-4. Does it require us to believe in a non-physical plane of existence?
+b.
+Yes—unless I am already morally perfect.4.
+Does it require us to believe in a non-physical plane of existence?

 a.
 Interestingly, no—while I believe my spirit(ual dimension) is indeed non-physical, and that “spirit” can be defined generally as non-bodily personal power, I also believe that one can be a non-physical entity without believing in a non-physical plane of existence.